Cayley Polynomial-Time Computable Groups: Cayley position--faithful linear--time computable groups

 \subsection{Algorithmic Properties}

-A key property of Cayley automatic groups which they share with automatic groups is the existence of a quadratic time algorithm which for a given word $v \in \left( A \cup A^{-1} \right)^*$ finds the normal form $u \in L$, i.e., the string for which $\psi(u) = \pi(v)$; see \cite[Theorem~2.3.10]{Epsteinbook} and \cite[Theorem~8.2]{KKM11} for automatic and Cayley automatic groups, respectively.
+A key property of automatic and Cayley automatic groups is the existence of a quadratic time algorithm which for a given word $v \in \left( A \cup A^{-1} \right)^*$ finds the normal form $u \in L$, i.e., the string for which $\psi(u) = \pi(v)$; see \cite[Theorem~2.3.10]{Epsteinbook} and \cite[Theorem~8.2]{KKM11} for automatic and Cayley automatic groups, respectively.
 Below we show that this property holds for \linearC\ groups as well. \begin{theorem}[Computing normal form in quadratic time] There is an algorithm which for a given input word $v \in (A \cup A^{-1})^*$ computes the string $u \in L$, for which $\psi(u) = \pi (v)$ in the group $G$.
 Moreover, this algorithm can be implemented by a deterministic position--faithful one--tape Turing machine in quadratic time. \end{theorem} \begin{proof} Let us be given the string $u_0 \in L$ representing the identity $e \in G$: $\psi(u_0)=e$.
-Let $v = b_1 \dots b_k$, where $b_i \in A \cup A^{-1}$.
-For a given $i=1,\dots,k$ we denote by $TM_{b_i}$ a position--faithful deterministic one--tape Turing machine which computes the function $f_{b_i}$ in linear time.
-An algorithm which finds the representative string $u \in L$ for the input word $v$ works as follows.
-First it computes the representative $u_1 \in L$ of $b_1$ by feeding $u_0$ to $TM_{b_1}$ as the input.
-Then it feeds the string $u_1$ to $TM_{b_2}$ as the input to obtain the representative $u_2 \in L$ of the group element $b_1b_2$.
-Continuing in this way it computes the representative $u_k \in L$ of the group element $b_1 \dots b_k$.
-By Lemma \ref{bounded_difference_lemma}, for every $u_j \in L, j =1, \dots,k$: $|u_j| \leqslant |u_{0}| + K j$.
-Moreover, there are constants $C_1,C_0$ such that for every $j =1, \dots,k$ the Turing machine $TM_{b_j}$ computes $u_{j}$ from the input $u_{j-1}$ in time at most $C_1 |u_{j-1}| + C_0 \leqslant C_1 (|u_0|+K(j-1)) + C_0$.
-If the head of a Turing machine points at the initial cell then $2(j-1)$ moves are required to read off the symbol $b_j$ and return the head back to the initial cell.
-Thus, the time required to compute the representative $u = u_k$ is bounded by $C_2 k^2$ for some constant $C_2$.
-Clearly, this algorithm can be implemented by a position--faithful one--tape deterministic Turing machine for which initially the word $v$ is written on a tape with the head pointing at the initial cell containing the symbol $b_1$. \end{proof} \begin{corollary}[Solving word problem in quadratic time] For a \linearC\ group the word problem can be solved by a deterministic one--tape Turing machine in quadratic time. \end{corollary} \begin{proof} An algorithm solving the word problem in $G$ is as follows.
-For a given input word $v \in (A \cup A^{-1})^*$ it first finds the string $u \in L$ representing $\pi(v)$: $\psi(u) = \pi (v)$, as it is described in Theorem \ref{quadratic_alg_theorem1}, and then compares $u$ with the string $u_0$ representing the identity $e \in G$: if $u = u_0$, then $\pi(v) = e$; otherwise, $\pi(v) \neq e$.
-This algorithm can be implemented by a deterministic one--tape Turing machine. \end{proof}
+Let $v = s_1 \dots s_k$, where $s_i \in A \cup A^{-1}$.
+For a given $i=1,\dots,k$ we denote by $TM_{s_i}$ a position--faithful deterministic one--tape Turing machine which computes the function $f_{s_i}$ in linear time.
+To simplify the exposition let us assume first that there are two tapes.
+Initially, the configuration of the first and the second tapes are $\boxplus v \boxdot^\infty$ and $\boxplus \boxdot^\infty$, respectively, with the heads over the special symbol $\boxplus$.
+A general outline of an algorithm computing the representative string $u \in L$ for the input string $v$ is as follows.